ras1k/Toy-hunter/README.md

 ## Live website LINK : [Link](https://toy-marketplace-b19a0.web.app)

 ## Project title
-Kidzee - a website or Toy Car
+Kidzee - A Toy Website

 ## Website features...
 * This is a toy c related website and you can see toy cars also you can see the toys details, seller, price.